Transferring files to a VM

 - The Assets page is a private file repository available in your Skytap account at https://cloud.skytap.com/assets.

-- The shared drive is a fixed-size drive that is shared across all of the VMs owned by your organization in a region.
+- The shared drive is a fixed-size drive that is shared across all of your account’s VMs in a region.

 Comparison of the Assets page and Skytap shared drive